 #2.
 Whole Milk + Sugar

-You can pretty much make your own sweetened condensed by using whole milk and reducing it down to a thick consistency.
+You can pretty much make your own sweetened condensed milk recipe by using whole milk and reducing it down to a thick consistency.

 To do this, use two cups of whole milk and slowly simmer it down over low-medium heat.
 Once you have about one cup of reduced milk, add ⅔ cup of sugar, and mix well.